ziur/sdfc-idea/_docs/file-monitor.md

 ---
-layout: docs
+layout: gradle
 title: Monitoring local changes
-permalink: /docs/watch/
+permalink: /docs/file-monitor/
 ---
-## 4.1.1 File monitor tasks
+## File monitor tasks
 ***Task status*** let's user see what files has been changed as (new file, deleted file and updated file).

 	$ gradle status